 The local selling currency is typically the functional currency for all of the Company's significant international operations.
 In accordance with authoritative guidance, assets and liabilities of the Company's foreign operations are translated from foreign currencies into U.S. dollars at period-end rates, while income and expenses are translated at the weighted average exchange rates for the period.
 The related translation adjustments are reflected as a foreign currency translation adjustment in accumulated other comprehensive income (loss) within stockholders' equity.
 In addition, the Company records foreign currency translation adjustments related to its noncontrolling interests within stockholders' equity.
 Periodically, the Company may also use foreign exchange currency contracts to hedge the translation and economic exposures related to its net investments in certain of its international subsidiaries (see below).
 Changes in the fair values of these foreign exchange currency contracts, designated as net investment hedges, are recorded in foreign currency translation adjustment as a component of accumulated other comprehensive income (loss) within stockholders' equity.
-The total foreign currency translation adjustment decreased stockholders' equity (including amounts attributable to nonredeemable noncontrolling interests) by \$30.9 million, from an accumulated foreign currency translation loss of \$110.0 million as of January 29, 2022.
+The total foreign currency translation adjustment increased stockholders' equity (including amounts attributable to nonredeemable noncontrolling interests) by \$8.4 million, from an accumulated foreign currency translation loss of \$140.9 million as of January 29, 2022 to an accumulated foreign currency translation loss of January 28, 2023.